Ysgol Calon Cymru: Facilities

 Ysgol Calon Cymru consists of two campuses, one located in Builth Wells and one located in Llandrindod Wells.
 In 2022, the school opened a new Sixth Form Centre and Community Hub in Llandrindod Wells on the site of the town's former Youth Centre and Scout Hall.
 The building is located within the school grounds close to the main campus and, in addition to being a centre for the school's Sixth Form, has also continued to be used by local community groups such as Scouts, Guides, Brownies and Rainbows and the Llandrindod Youth Club.
-Upon the centre's opening, Ysgol Calon Cymru headteacher Richard Jones said that Ysgol Calon Cymru "is very proud of its community links and we hope that this facility will strengthen them further."
+Upon the centre's opening, Ysgol Calon Cymru head teacher Richard Jones said that Ysgol Calon Cymru "is very proud of its community links and we hope that this facility will strengthen them further."

 Extracurricular

 Sport

 Ysgol Calon Cymru has a strong sports department, and offers extracurricular activities in athletics, basketball, football, netball, rugby and squash.
-The school and its predecessors have produced multiple athletes who have represented Wales, including football international Alice Evans and rugby union international Dan Lydiate.
-In November 2022, Ysgol Calon Cymru's U18 rugby team reached the final of the Welsh Schools Rugby Union Vase, with the final due to take place at the Millennium Stadium in Cardiff in March 2023.
+The school and its predecessors have produced multiple athletes who have represented Wales, including football internationals Alice Evans and Carl Robinson, and rugby union internationals Jacob Beetham and Dan Lydiate.
+Llandrindod High alumni Kirsty Wade, who represented Wales as a middle-distance runner at the Commonwealth Games, also represented Great Britain at the Olympics.

+The school regularly sends teams to the annual Rosslyn Park National Schools Sevens, the world’s largest school rugby tournament.
+In 2023, the school sent a girls' team to compete in the tournament for the first time.
+In November 2022, Ysgol Calon Cymru's U18 boys rugby team reached the final of the Welsh Schools Rugby Union Vase, with the final taking place at the Millennium Stadium in Cardiff in March 2023.
+Despite enjoying an unbeaten season before the final, the team ended as runners-up with the match finishing 46-12 in favour of opponents Ysgol Gyfun Gŵyr from Swansea.